 - FAQ on сreating a сourse outline

-We’ve also prepared a downloadable outline template that will make your life a little bit easier.
+We’ve also prepared a downloadable course outline template that will make your life a little bit easier.

 A course outline is a key to success for several reasons:

 - It’s your guideline.
-An outline helps you understand where a learner is at the starting point, where they should be at the end of the training, and what steps they should take to reach this point.
+A course outline helps you understand where a learner is at the starting point, where they should be at the end of the training, and what steps they should take to reach this point.